1/31/2019

 Executive Vice President and Chief Operating Officer

 I'll take that one.
 The timeline is, just as you laid out, we expect decisions to be made by the middle of this year.
-And that then, the underlying process to achieve that is sort of underway.
+The underlying process to achieve that is sort of underway.
 We think we're very well positioned competitively to participate in the project.
-And in terms of financing it, we have cash available to finance it.
-We have very high free cash flows.
-We recognize that even this year we generate free cash flow at any price above $40 a barrel, WTI.
-So we're not concerned about our ability to finance it.
-So we're fully engaged in the process with Qatar Petroleum.
-And we'll see how it plays out as we go through the year.
+And in terms of financing it, yeah, we have cash available to finance it.
+You know, very high free cash flow, recognizing that even this year we generate free cash flow at any price above $40 a barrel, WPI.
+So we're not concerned about our ability to finance it, so we're fully engaged in the process with Qatar Petroleum, and we'll see how it plays out as we go through the year.

 speaker